sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/2 - Castle.md

 "...Yes, I'm afraid so," agreed Toriel, confused and concerned.
 "I take it then, that your sides have always fought?"

 "yeah..."
-The hulking Sans nodded, adjusting his hold on the axe he carried. "me n' dusty... red, cross, killer... we're all outcasts. make s'm... poor choices... had a rough life."
+The hulking Sans nodded, adjusting his hold on the axe he carried. "me n' dusty... red, cross, killer... we're all outcasts. made s'm... poor choices... had a rough life."

 "But they chose to align themselves with the Corrupted Guardian Of Negativity," proclaimed the artist.
 "Their actions have caused the suffering of millions across the multiverse."